Publish every day to send a flood of traffic to your site

 I wrote post you’re reading now using the principles and guidance of the method in How To Publish Like A Huge Content Creation Team (When It’s Really Just You.

-This post is a mere 1300 words or so, where the original post is more that five times longer, at 6,850 words.
+This post is a mere 1300 words or so, where the original post is more than five times longer, at 6,850 words.
 That’s partly because the original post includes lots of valuable examples and links to other resources.

 If this post is helpful to you, I’d recommend reading the original article, and then get after it!
 Try it out.
 Learn something new while you build traffic to your site.